Knivlac/OSP-OnlineWeb/doc/project_documentation.md

 - 18:15 Admin Interface (410856016 VINCENT)
     - Finished implementing the `Add` and `Delete` function for the item management
     - `Edit` function only partially done, need to do some restructuring before continuing

+25/05/2023
+- 16:00 Main Page About Us, FAQ (410856107 Hans Alfredo)
+    - Fill in the information for the FAQ and About Us Page
+    -